Denholme Primary School

 In Nursery your child will learn through a combination of structured and free play.
 Activities may include playing in the sand, listening to stories, painting, drawing, building with construction blocks and making things with play dough, doing jigsaws and puzzles as well as singing songs.
 Your child will learn early literacy and maths skills and develop their social and communication skills.
 Our learning takes place both indoors and outdoors.

-We have lots of exciting learning and experiences planned for the children based around these themes.
+We have lots of exciting learning and experiences planned for the children based around this theme.

 We will share these with you on this webpage and also on Tapestry.